ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/relay.md

 [Learn more about the Relay GraphQL Server Specification](https://relay.dev/docs/guides/graphql-server-specification)

-## Global identifiers
+# Global identifiers

 If an output type contains an `id: ID!` field, [Relay](https://relay.dev) and other GraphQL clients will consider this the unique identifier of the entity and might use it to construct a flat cache.
 This can be problematic, since we could have the same identifier for two of our types.
 When using SQL for example, a `Foo` and `Bar` type could both contain a row with the identifier `1` in their respective tables.

 We could switch to a database technology that uses unique identifiers across tables/collections, but as soon as we introduce a different data source, we might be facing the same problem again.

-Fortunately there is an easier, more integrated way to go about solving this problem in Hot Chocolate.
-The name of the type as well as the actual Id can automatically be combined to create an identifier that's unique within the schema.
+Fortunately there is an easier, more integrated way to go about solving this problem in Hot Chocolate: Global identifiers.

-TODO: switch in output and input type
+TODO: maybe explain the feature is a middleware here already and how it doesnt affect business layer logic, types dont matter, etc.

+## Usage in Output Types

+When returning an Id in an output type, Hot Chocolate can automatically combine its value with another value to form a unique Id.
+Per default this additional value is the name of the type the Id belongs to.
+Since type names are unique within a schema, this ensures that we are returning a unique Id within the schema.
+If our GraphQL server serves multiple schemas, the schema name is also included in this combined Id.
+The resulting Id is then Base64 encoded to make it opaque.

+We can opt Ids into this behavior like the following.

 <ExampleTabs>
 <ExampleTabs.Annotation>

-In the Annotation-based approach, we just need to annotate fields and arguments using the `[GlobalId]` attribute.

 ```csharp
 public class Product